dabapps/roe/src/ts/components/forms/slider.examples.md

 #### Examples

-With initial values set and values displayed:
+With initial values set and popover displayed:

 ```js
 <Slider